For Those Considering Suicide

 Are you having thoughts about suicide?

 You are not alone.
-Many people consider suicide as a way to escape the pain and suffering in their life.
-But, suicide is a permanent solution to what may be a temporary problem.
+Many people consider suicide as a way to escape the pain and suffering in their life, but suicide is a permanent solution to what may be a temporary problem.
 Please reach out.
 There is help.

 • Reach out to friends and family.
 Many people feel immediate relief just from having shared their story.